volmarl/aerospike-cli/readme.md

 # Query by age
 aerospike> query age 25

+# Show all indexes
+aerospike> show-indexes

 # Register a UDF (assuming you have increment.lua)
 aerospike> register-udf /path/to/increment.lua

 # List registered UDFs
 aerospike> list-udfs

-# Execute UDF on a single record (gets immediate result)
+# Execute UDF on a single record
 aerospike> execute-udf increment.add_value(salary,5000) ON test.users WHERE PK = user1

 # Execute UDF on query results (background operation)